Child Custody in the Commonwealth of Virginia

 Contacting an attorney is not an easy decision to make.
 It takes careful consideration of all options and an understanding that legal action may be the best way to resolve a custody matter or divorce.
 Working with a highly qualified and experienced Virginia child custody and divorce attorney is essential to ensure every client is receiving necessary legal representation.

 At Hardt Law, P.L.L.C., Patricia Hardt not only has extensive trial and litigation experience, but she also has experience as both a prosecutor and public defender.
 Ms. Hardt is licensed in Virginia, Washington D.C., Rhode Island, and Massachusetts.
-If you would like to receive a consultation and learn about what options may be best for your situation, you should consider contacting Hardt Law, P.L.L.C. today by calling (757) 962-5588.
+If you would like to schedule a consultation and learn about what options may be best for your situation, you should consider contacting Hardt Law, P.L.L.C. today by calling (757) 962-5588.